sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 It has been tested on Android devices (both physical and emulator ones).

-It will still need to be tested on iOS devices.
+It has been tested on iOS Simulators.